-After showing our readers how to schedule and send Power BI reports and dashboards by email, we address one of the most common client requests when we implement Power BI: the ability to broadcast their brand-new and beautiful Power BI dashboards and reports on a large screen.
+After showing our readers how to schedule and send Power BI reports and dashboards by email, we address one of the most common client requests when we implement Microsoft’s Business Intelligence solution: how to display Power BI reports in a smart TV.
+In other words, the ability to broadcast their brand-new and beautiful Power BI dashboards and reports on a large screen.

 On top of using Power BI to handle their data, some of our Business Intelligence clients, particularly those in the public sector, use it as a communication tool as well, directed at their business users and collaborators.
 We’re often asked to set up Power BI dashboards with the sole purpose of showing visitors how efficient the service is or how well a business is doing.

 Clients usually want to display this data in receptions or waiting rooms, but the whole setup is far from an easy task: you have to hook up a dedicated computer to a TV using an HDMI cable, open Power BI, set it to full screen and configure it to refresh data.
 Besides being an expensive, and resource consuming effort, this method is limited to a single Power BI report or dashboard.